piku235/mobmatter/README.md

 It is a native application targeted to run on the Cosmo GTW itself, which runs OpenWRT 15.05.1 as its underlying operating system.

+**Supported devices:**

+* Senso - eg. ERS actuator
+* Cosmo
+* C-MR

+Devices supported by the Cosmo GTW but not listed here will be added in future releases.

 ## Features

 - Bridges Mobilus Cosmo GTW-controlled devices into the Matter ecosystem